ec2ainun/DockerTF/README.md

 > Now your app is supposed to span any number of machines, it’s supposed to continue running even if you swap out machines, as you go from your own servers to Amazon or Google Compute Engine.
 The biggest problem is how do I package my app so that it can be moved around from machine to machine?

-yakk itu Pengenalan dalam Docker, untuk lebih lanjutnya bisa dibaca pada [link ini](https://www.docker.com/what-docker)
+Ini Pengenalan simple untuk Docker, untuk lebih lanjutnya bisa dibaca pada [link ini](https://www.docker.com/what-docker)

 ### Checklist
 - [x] Introduction